matronator/MTRGen/docs/index.md

 ![MTRGen Logo](assets/images/logo.png)

-File generator engine that can generate PHP files from JSON/YAML/NEON templates.
+File generator engine that can generate files of any format from templates.
+Templates can be any file format (JavaScript, PHP, TypeScript, Python, etc.) and will generate files in the same format.
+MTRGen also supports legacy JSON/YAML/NEON templates for generating PHP files.

 ## Requirements